-Gifft Hill School's Early Childhood Programs are designed to cultivate a love of learning in every child and help each develop the physical, social, and cognitive skills necessary for the coming stages of life.
+Early learning programs.
+The early years are critical, and we will see to it that your child's life-long process of learning gets off to a great start.
+In our Early Childhood Programs, our goal is to cultivate a love of learning in every child and help each develop the physical, social, and cognitive skills necessary for the coming stages of life.